Encounters with Western

 Moro-Filipinos Alliance Against Spain

 With the support from Sangil and Ternate, Raja Buisan of Maguindanao, attacked the town of Dulag in Leyte on October 29, 1603.
 With him were more than fifty war vessels and about a thousand men.
 He burned the church and the town, took a few hundred captives, and amassed a large booty.
 After leaving word that he wanted to talk with the datus of Leyte upon his return to Dulag in a a span of one week, he sailed away to destroy other nearby ports and put their churches to the torch.
-His attack was devastating that it made difficult for the Spanish garrison in the Visayas and Calamianes to cope with the situation.
+His attack was so devastating that it made difficult for the Spanish garrison in the Visayas and Calamianes to cope with the situation.
 Even non-Muslims in Mindanao took advantage of the situation by raiding islands in eastern Visayas.

 When he returned to Dulag, the Leyte datus were waiting for him.
 He gave back what he took from them and convinced them to make an alliance against the Spaniards.
 “The Spaniards,” he said, “were only a handful, nor were they as invincible as they made themselves out to be.
 Let the people of Leyte be resolute; let them prepare to rise as one man.”
 The meeting ended with a blood compact to formalize their alliance.

-Spain’s response was to create dissensions by concluding an agreement with his rival Raja Sirungan of Buayan on September 06, 1605, recognizing him as the paramount chief of Maguindanao in return for his allegiance to Spain.
+Spain’s response was to create dissension by concluding an agreement with his rival Raja Sirungan of Buayan on September 06, 1605, recognizing him as the paramount chief of Maguindanao in return for his allegiance to Spain.
 Raja Sirungan also had to stop all incursions into Spanish territories.
 This agreement was also to prevent possible attacks of the Muslims on Christian settlements as Spanish governor Pedro Bravo de Acuña was granted permission to fight the Dutch and conquer Moluccas in 1604.

 Spanish Victory in Moluccas and Ternate compelled both Raja Buisan and Raja Sirungan to write the Spanish governor on July 22, 1604, to ask forgiveness for their previous alliance with Ternate and appealed to Spain not to retaliate.